thesandboxgame/sandbox-smart-contracts/docs/topics/faucet/Faucet.md

 ### Step 1

-Sand admin or beneficiary transfer some sand from an address on faucet deployer address.
+Sand admin or beneficiary transfer some sand from an address to the faucet contract address.

 ### Step 2

-A user ask for an amount Sand (or ERC20 Token) through faucet send method.
+A user ask for an amount Sand (or ERC20 Token) through Faucet send method.

 ### Step 3